Nuclear C*-algebras: 99 problems

 \section{Abstract}

 We present a collection of questions related to the structure and classification of nuclear {$C^*$}-algebras.

 The Z\"urich International Congress of Mathematics in 1994 featured two talks on the structure and classification of simple nuclear {$C^*$}-algebras.
 In one, George Elliott set out his ambitious classification conjecture for simple separable nuclear {$C^*$}-algebras (\cite{Elliott:ICM}).
 In the other, Eberhard Kirchberg described a solution to half of Elliott's conjecture (\cite{Kirchberg:ICM}) -- this would later be published in \cite{Phillips:DM} as the renowned Kirchberg--Phillips theorem -- together with his celebrated `Geneva theorems’ on tensorial absorption.
 Over the next thirty years, and allowing for a certain amount of modification, the other half of Elliott’s grand vision has been realised through classification and structure theorems for simple nuclear {$C^*$}-algebras (Theorems \ref{Thm:UnitalClassification} and \ref{Thm:Structure} below), which parallel Connes' work on the structure and consequent uniqueness of the injective II$_1$ factor (\cite{Connes:Ann}).
 Yet despite this success, there are many major challenges that remain; our purpose in this article is to collate a series of open questions stemming from the structure and classification of nuclear {$C^*$}-algebras.
 The continued fast pace of progress made for an extra challenge we were not expecting: some of our initial questions were (partially) answered during the time it took us to assemble this collection.
-In particular, the preprint \cite{AGKP:preprint} answers Problem~\ref{q:C*F2comparison} in full and Problem~\ref{q:Selfless} partially, and the very recent preprint \cite{ElliottNiu25} gives answers to Problems \ref{q:Gamma} and \ref{q:VilladsenGamma} and has impacts on others.
-We have left these problems, and our commentary on them, essentially unchanged from our original version but added addenda to the end of Sections \ref{sec:TW}, \ref{sec:crossed-product}, and \ref{sec:NonNuc} setting out some of these developments.
+In particular, \cite{AGKP:preprint} answers Problem~\ref{q:C*F2comparison} in full and Problem~\ref{q:Selfless} partially and instigated a whole slew of further developments, the very recent preprint \cite{Szabo:preprint} solves Problem \ref{KKUniqueness} and has impacts on others, and \cite{HP:arXiv} makes very interesting progress solving a case of Problem \ref{FreeIsoQn}.
+We have left these problems, and our commentary on them, essentially unchanged from our original version but added addenda to the end of Sections \ref{sec:K1injectivity}, \ref{sec:NonNuc} and \ref{Sect:Gen} setting out some of these developments.

 Kirchberg’s contribution to and influence on the classification and structure theory for nuclear {$C^*$}-algebras has been immense.
 A central theme of the paper is how results -- typically proved or inspired by Kirchberg -- for purely infinite {$C^*$}-algebras lay down a road to follow for stably finite {$C^*$}-algebras.
 It is no surprise that some essence of Kirchberg and his work can be found in nearly every topic within this paper.